jackaudio/jackaudio.github.com/developers.md

 ## Contributors

-Jack was inspired by and partially designed during discussions on the Linux Audio Developers mailing list.
+JACK was inspired by and partially designed during discussions on the Linux Audio Developers mailing list.
 Particularly significant contributions to those discussions came from (in alphabetical order):